ntbm/npm-bower-docker-compose/README.md

-# npm-bower-docker-compose
+# npm bower docker-compose

-Docker Compose Stub for using bower and npm
+This is a stub Project for personal usage.
+It solves my problem, that npm and bower dependencies are normally overwritten on `docker run`